mamewotoko/malarm/README.md

 * manage audio focus
 http://developer.android.com/training/managing-audio/audio-focus.html
 * add callback which is called when music is stopped
-* show music title as a notificaition, not filename
+* show music title as a notification, not filename
 * add play button on volume preference to check volume
 * show mark on playing music in playlist preference
 * improve UI to create and edit playlist